SPOKANE COUNTY UNITED WAY AND AMERICORPS VISTA: BUILDING LOCAL CAPACITY TOGETHER

 - Veterans and Military Families: Supporting projects that focus on low-income veterans and military families’ economic opportunity, educational success, and healthy futures.

 - Disaster Recovery: Long-term disaster recovery projects, particularly those focused on providing housing, promoting restoration, and initiatives that address the long-term needs of affected, low-income populations.

 AmeriCorps VISTA members are passionate and committed to their mission to bring individuals and communities out of poverty.
 Members make a year-long, full-time commitment to serve on a specific project at a nonprofit organization or public agency.
 VISTA members generally do not provide direct services, such as tutoring children or building homes.
 Instead, they focus their efforts on building the organizational, administrative, and financial capacity of organizations that fight illiteracy, improve health services, foster economic develop, and otherwise assist low-income communities.
 Over 8,000 VISTAs are placed each year in more than 3,000 sites across the U.S.

 AmeriCorps VISTA Members use their skills, talents, and motivation to strengthen communities.
 Members also gain new abilities, earn valuable professional experience, and deepen their understanding of the complexities of poverty.

 AmeriCorps VISTA members receive a modest living allowance and health benefits during their service, and receive their choice of either a Segal AmeriCorps Education Award OR an end-or-service stipend after completing their service.
 AmeriCorps VISTA is the only AmeriCorps program to offer federal non-competitive eligibility for Federal jobs.
 While 70% of VISTA Members serve in their hometown, there is a relocation travel allowance for those seeking experience in a new community.

-To contact the current AmeriCorps VISTA Leader, please email Aiden Sanders.
+To contact the AmeriCorps VISTA Leader, please email Isaiah Day.